midnitefox/Nord-Theme-Ports-and-Assets/README.md

 # Nord Theme Ports and Assets

 A collection of various assets I've created using Nord Theme color palette!
-Currently includes various minimilistic wallpapers and theme settings for the Android-based Reddit client, Infinity.
+Currently includes various minimilistic wallpapers, a custom new tab page for Chromium-based browsers and theme settings for the Android-based Reddit client, Infinity.